 Moeraki Boulders and Nugget Point, New Zealand

-Our first stop was Moeraki Boulders which are these unusually large spherical boulders that lie on the beach and in the sea along the Otago coast of New Zealand between Moeraki and Hamden.
+Our first stop was Moeraki Boulders which are these unusually large spherical boulders that lie on the beach and in the sea.
+They are located along the Otago coast of New Zealand between Moeraki and Hamden.

-The boulders are actually concretions that have been exposed by the sea eroding away at the cliffs, there are many more boulders still remaining in the cliff that will eventually come loose from erosion.
-The largest boulders are estimated to have taken about 4 million years to get to their current size!
-They can weigh several tonnes and can be over 2 metres wide.
+The boulders are actually concretions that have been exposed by the sea eroding away at the cliffs.
+Many more boulders still remain in the cliff and they too will eventually come loose from erosion.
+Can you believe that the largest boulders are estimated to have taken about 4 million years to get to their current size!
+The Moeraki boulders also weigh several tonnes and be over 2 metres wide.

-Our next stop was the World’s steepest street which was on Baldwin street in Dunedin, I admit it was pretty steep but we reckon that there are as equally as steep streets in Cornwall!
-We didn’t stay very long as the heavens had opened but, it was on our journey to Nugget Point.
+Our next stop was the World’s steepest street which was on Baldwin street in Dunedin.
+I admit it was pretty steep but, we reckon that there are as equally as steep streets in Cornwall!

 If you haven’t already please check out my other posts on: Mount Sunday, Lake Tekapo and Mount Cook, Kaikoura, Wellington, Cape Palliser, Tongarriro, Craters of the Moon, Rotorua, Hobbiton, Piha, Coromandel, Waitomo Caves and Auckland.